Resources for journalists, podcasters, and partners.

 Use the light-background variant on cream or white.
 Use the dark-background variant on ink or dark photography.
 Maintain ¼-logomark of clear space around the mark.
 Do not recolor, skew, or place inside a containing badge.

-Before PulseSignal, Dhruv worked across operations and ML systems, with a recurring frustration: every team he supported was paying for "competitive intelligence" tools that either fire-hosed tracker noise or arrived a quarter late.
-PulseSignal is the product he wanted to buy and couldn't.
+PulseSignal grew out of a recurring frustration: every team was paying for "competitive intelligence" tools that either fire-hosed tracker noise or arrived a quarter late.
+PulseSignal is the product the team wanted to buy and couldn't.

 Approved descriptions